-In accordance with NBS Regulation no. 13/2010 on other types of risks, on details about the system of risk management of banks and the subsidiaries of foreign banks and which establishes the definition of sudden and unexpected change of interest rates on market, the Bank implemented a strategy of risk management, which comprises the following component strategies: liquidity risk management, market risk management of the banking book and trading book, credit risk management, operational risk management, reputational risk management, business risk management, strategic risk management and ICAAP management.
-The risk management strategy includes the main objectives and principles of the risk management of the Bank and this strategy is reassessed at least once per year and approved by the Board of Directors.
+In accordance with NBS Regulation no. 13/2010 on other types of risks, on details about the system of risk management of banks and the subsidiaries of foreign banks and which establishes the definition of sudden and unexpected change of interest rates on the market, the Bank implemented these strategies of risk management: liquidity risk management, market risk management of the banking book and trading book, credit risk management, operational risk management, reputational risk management, business risk management, strategic risk management and ICAAP management.
+Risk management strategies include the main objectives and principles of the risk management of the Bank and are reassessed at least once per year and approved by the Board of Directors.